August 1872 Spanish general election

-A general election was held in Spain from Saturday, 24 August to Tuesday, 27 August 1872, to elect the members of the 3rd Cortes under the Spanish Constitution of 1869, during the Democratic Sexennium period.
+A general election was held in Spain from 24 to 27 August 1872 to elect the members of the 3rd Cortes under the Spanish Constitution of 1869, during the Democratic Sexennium period.
 406 of 424 seats in the Congress of Deputies and all 200 seats in the Senate were up for election.
 The election in Cuba was indefinitely postponed.

 Most of the opposition to the Radical Democratic Party of Manuel Ruiz Zorrilla opted to boycott the election—with the Carlists completely disengaging from electoral participation following the outbreak of the Third Carlist War in April—whereas for the Federal Democratic Republican Party only the "benevolent" faction chose to participate.
 As a result, the Radicals were able to secure a commanding parliamentary majority without needing to resort to electoral fraud, albeit under a low voter turnout.

 Background

 The parliament elected in the April 1872 general election was short-lived, as the government of Práxedes Mateo Sagasta was forced to resign in May following a political scandal over a secret transfer of funds from an overseas savings bank (the Caja de Ultramar) to the Governance ministry that was allegedly used to pay for election expenses.
 Following a 20-day government under Francisco Serrano, King Amadeo I appointed Manuel Ruiz Zorrilla as new prime minister, who formed a Radical Democratic Party cabinet and called a snap election to provide itself with a parliamentary majority.

 Zorrilla's government generally attempted to avoid resorting to fraud in the organization of the election process, instructing the provincial civil governors not to impose or recommend official candidates, reforming the census in those places where voters had been disenfranchised from the electoral roll—mostly to facilitate Sagasta's victory in April—and reinstating local councils which had been suspended.
 While this did not prevent the existence of allegations of government interference, the election was widely seen as more free and fair than previous ones.

 Most of the opposition to the Radical government had chosen not to participate in the election: the Constitutional Party and the Alfonsists fielded few candidates, mostly opting for a strategy of "retreat" (retraimiento, akin to election boycott), whereas for the Federal Democratic Republican Party only the "benevolent" faction chose to participate.
 Discontent with Amadeo's proclamation as King of Spain paved the way for Carlists to withdraw from electoral participation and wage the Third Carlist War in favour of their pretender, Carlos de Borbón, who tried to earn the support of various Spanish regions by promising to reintroduce various area-specific customs and laws (particularly, the Catalan, Valencian and Aragonese fueros which had been abolished at the beginning of the 18th century by King Philip V in his unilateral Nueva Planta decrees).